2018 CAPO Award of Excellence Descriptions and Nomination Procedures

 CAPO Award for Clinical Excellence

-This award shall be presented by the Awards Committee and the Board of Directors of the association to an individual in recognition of outstanding clinical contributions to the field of psychosocial oncology in Canada.
+This award shall be presented by the Awards Committee and the Board of Directors of the association to a CAPO member in recognition of outstanding clinical contributions to the field of psychosocial oncology in Canada.

 - The recipient will have made his or her contributions as a practitioner in applied psychosocial work in oncology;